Ransomware response and preventive measures: What you need to know

 • Step #3: Use backup and disaster recovery (BDR) software to restore systems and data from backups by pulling information from before the network was infected by the ransomware.

-• Step #4: Review all the facts surrounding the ransomware attack and how it occured so you can begin to put additional preventive measures in place.
+• Step #4: Review all the facts surrounding the ransomware attack and how it occurred so you can begin to put additional preventive measures in place.

 • Step #5: File a report to the FBI's Internet Crime Complaint Center (IC3) containing thorough details about the incident.